-Mission – The Title I team is dedicated to providing the highest quality service and support to eligible school communities in compliance with Title I law.
+Mission – A team dedicated to providing the highest quality service and support to eligible school communities under Title I Guidelines.

 Title I of the Elementary and Secondary Education Act (ESEA) is the largest federal assistance program in our nation’s schools.
 ESEA ensures that all children have significant opportunities to obtain a high-quality education and reach, at a minimum, proficiency on rigorous academic achievement standards.
 Title I Part A focuses on four components: